Andrzej Kunowski: Arrest, trial and imprisonment

-In 2002, Kunowski returned to his criminal habits, luring a 21-year-old Korean student to his Acton apartment, ostensibly to sell it to her.
-When she entered, he began choking and raping her, but his victim survived and later told the authorities about her attacker.
-Kunowski was quickly located and arrested, and after a short trial, sentenced to 9 years imprisonment for rape.
-While in prison, his DNA was uploaded in a police database to check if he could be linked to any unsolved crimes.
-As a result, Kunowski's DNA and fingerprints were positively linked to the cardigan worn by Katerina Koneva.
-Following this revelation, the case caused a media frenzy, demanding further investigation into the criminal's past.
-The English authorities began interviewing Kunowski, who confessed to them that he was on the run from Polish police on charges of rape, and after cross-checking his claims, his extensive record of rapes dating back to the 1970s was revealed to the public.
+In 2002, Kunowski lured a 21-year-old Korean student to his Acton apartment, ostensibly to sell to her.
+When she entered, he began choking and raping her.
+This time, however, his victim escaped and later told the authorities about her attacker.
+Kunowski was quickly located, arrested, and sentenced to 9 years imprisonment for rape.
+While in prison, Kunowski's DNA was uploaded in a police database to check if he could be linked to any unsolved crimes.
+As a result, both his DNA and fingerprints were found to be a positive match with the ones found on the cardigan worn by Katerina Koneva.
+Following this revelation, the case caused a media frenzy, prompting a further investigation into the criminal's past.
+The English authorities initiated interviews with Kunowski, during which he confessed that he was evading the Polish police due to charges of rape.
+After cross-checking his claims, his extensive record of rapes dating back to the 1970s was revealed to the public.

-In March 2004, Kunowski was brought to trial at the Old Bailey for the murder of Koneva, where he was found guilty on all charges and swiftly sentenced to a whole life order, without any chance of ever being paroled.
-Following his conviction, he was labeled by several members of the prosecution and police force as one of the most dangerous and prolific sex offenders they have ever come across.
+In March 2004, Kunowski faced trial at the Old Bailey for the murder of Katerina Koneva, and he was found guilty on all charges.
+He was swiftly sentenced to a whole life order, meaning he would never be eligible for parole.
+Following his conviction, several members of the prosecution and police force labeled him as one of the most dangerous and prolific sex offenders they had ever encountered.

 Death

-Andrzej Kunowski died in HM Prison Frankland on 23 September 2009, from heart failure.
-Shortly after his death, an appeal was made to the public in an effort to possibly connect him to any further rapes or murders committed in England, but as of 2021, no new developments have come forward.
+Andrzej Kunowski died in HM Prison Frankland on 23 September 2009 from heart failure.
+Shortly after his death, an appeal was made to the public to possibly connect him to any further rapes or murders in England.
+However, as of 2021, there have been no new developments.